Monthly Archive for October, 2007

 While the highlight of this party was Richard Dinsdale

 (http://myspace.com/richarddinsdale), resident Ministry of Sound DJ, local DJs Van Luup and Shiyam got the party nice and warmed up for Dinsdale.
 Keep your eyes open for Van Luup and Shiyam; they are definitely on their way up as DJs and mingling with the likes of Dinsdale must have been educational.
-It couldn’t have been bad for their reputations either.
+It couldnA?a??a??t have been bad for their reputations either.

-While it might be argued that Dipesh Parmar – DJ at the last MoS party, was for technical reasons, a better DJ than Dinsdale, in terms of overall experience, the party in Wadduwa wins effortlessly over the one that was at H2O.
+While it might be argued that Dipesh Parmar A?a??a??
+DJ at the last MoS party, was for technical reasons, a better DJ than Dinsdale, in terms of overall experience, the party in Wadduwa wins effortlessly over the one that was at H2O.

-As at any proper rave, there had to be the famous lyrics “I can’t get no sleep”.
-While “Sandstorm Insomnia 2000” (Faithless vs. Darude) is an anthem and a cliché, there were highly offbeat tracks aplenty too.
-He threw in New Order’s “Blue Monday” all the way from1983 and “Do It Again”, brand new from the 2007 Chemical Brothers album “We Are the Night”.
+As at any proper rave, there had to be the famous lyrics A?a??A?I canA?a??a??t get no sleepA?a??A?.
+While A?a??A?Sandstorm Insomnia 2000A?a??A?
+(Faithless vs. Darude) is an anthem and a clichA?A?, there were highly offbeat tracks aplenty too.
+He threw in New OrderA?a??a??s A?a??A?Blue MondayA?a??A? all the way from1983 and A?a??A?Do It AgainA?a??A?, brand new from the 2007 Chemical Brothers album A?a??A?We Are the NightA?a??A?.

 It seems to me as though our understanding of a DJ is someone who queues up the next track, mixes it soundly with the track that is playing, and plays it.
 Perhaps this is due to our extreme lack of exposure.
 Are we easy to impress because we are otherwise starved for good contemporary music on mainstream radio and in local nightclubs?
 Perhaps.